-$A = UPSV^{\mathsf{T}}.$
+$A = UPSV^{\intercal}.$

-In this thesis, we will use eSVD to formulate a general framework for Jacobian methods, derive a new sampling strategy, and analyze its properties for exploration.
+In this thesis, we will use eSVD to formulate a common framework for Jacobian methods, derive a new sampling strategy, and analyze its properties for exploration.
 Note that since it is only a small extension to the original SVD, we can base numerical calculations on standard implementations of SVD.